 After doing some research, I found that sometimes Mexican corn stands will make esquites with grilled corn and then top them with mayonnaise or a creamy product called crema.

-I did find crema at my local Mexican grocery, but it can be tough to find so I decided to make my Mexican corn cup recipe with mayonnaise instead.
+Although I did find crema at my local Mexican grocery, I know it can be challenging to find, depending on where you live.
+So, I made my Mexican corn cup recipe with mayonnaise instead.

-These are never as nice as the whole ears of husk-on corn that show up in huge boxes at the grocery in the middle of summer, but you can make them work.
+These are less nice than the whole ears of husk-on corn that show up in huge boxes at the grocery in the middle of summer, but you can make them work.

-For the cheese, I used Cotija cheese which is a crumbly Mexican cheese made from cow’s milk.
+Cotija cheese is a crumbly Mexican cheese made from cow’s milk.
 It's similar to Feta cheese, but it's far less salty and has a milder flavour overall.

 I bought my Cotija cheese from a family-owned Mexican grocery store, but I've been told that Whole Foods and Sobey's may have it as well.

-If you can't find it, you can use Feta instead, but be sure to add less salt to the recipe (you might not need any).
+If you can't find Cotija, you can use Feta instead, but be sure to add less salt to the recipe (you might not need any).

 🧑🏽🍳 How to Make Mexican Corn Cups